Should I Depend on Others?

 Our health and ill health are likely to evoke extremely powerful experience of dependency.
 Doctors, nurses, medical staff and psychotherapists seek to attend to such primitive anxieties and provide a container for them in the therapeutic relationship.
 In order to do this, they have to be “dependable”, and the patient / client has to be able to depend on them.

 Perhaps those people who enter therapy are in fact more independent, through seeking help, than those people who think that they don’t depend on anyone else.
 Many people depend on substances and process to get through the day, but perhaps we are better off depending on other people?
 Some people depend on destructive relationships and need to find new relationships.
 People in recovery from addictions often demonstrate this when they attend 90 meetings in 90 days.
-Historically people in analysis might go 3,4 times a week to see their therapist.
+Historically people in analysis might go three or four times a week to see their therapist.
 Addictions are often very lonely experiences, with a fantasy of not having to rely on another person.
 Therefore, when a person stops using, they may be faced with very high levels of dependency which are unbearable on their own.
 Therapy and groups provide a way to experience and vulnerability and support, to truly take the risky, yet enriching path of depending on others.